Illinois Minimum Coverage Car Insurance: Requirements and Costs (August 2024)

 Average Cost of Minimum Coverage Car Insurance in Illinois

 Age significantly affects the cost of minimum coverage auto insurance in Illinois.
-Drivers aged 22 to 29 generally have the highest premiums due to their higher accident risk.
+Drivers aged 22 to 29 generally have the highest premiums due to their lack of driving experience and statistically higher risk of accidents.

 The following table shows average costs for minimum coverage based on age group in Illinois: